Our Timeline

 Millions of animals have served and even made the ultimate sacrifice along with their handlers throughout U.S. history in support of our safety, security and independence.

 On December 29, 2022, President Biden signed into law our bipartisan bill (H.R.
-6353/S. 3447) that was rolled in to the omnibus bill authorizing our 501(c)3 nonprofit, National Service Animals Monument Corporation (DBA National Service Animals Memorial), to build and fund the first Memorial on federal land in the nation’s Capital honoring service animals and their handlers.
+6353/S. 3447) that was “rolled in” to the omnibus bill authorizing our 501(c)3 nonprofit, National Service Animals Monument Corporation (DBA National Service Animals Memorial), to build and fund the first Memorial on federal land in the nation’s Capital honoring service animals and their handlers.

 We are currently in the Site Selection and Fundraising phase.
 Here is our TIMELINE:

-1. The Vision
+1. Create The Vision

-2. Congressional Support
+2. Secure Congressional Support

 The National Service Animals Monument Corporation (NSAM-pronounced ENSAM) received strong bipartisan support, and bill (H.R.
-6353/S. 3447) was rolled in to the omnibus bill authorizing our 501(c)3 nonprofit, National Service Animals Monument Corporation, to build and fund the first Memorial on federal land in the nation’s Capital honoring service animals and their handlers.
-It was signed in to law by President Biden on December 29, 2022.
+6353/S. 3447) was “rolled in” to the omnibus bill authorizing our 501(c)3 nonprofit, National Service Animals Monument Corporation, to build and fund the first Memorial on federal land in the nation’s Capital honoring service animals and their handlers.
+It was signed into law by President Biden on December 29, 2022.

 3. Raise the Funds